 but there are a lot of rest places which are perfect also for picnics.

-They say that there are underground passage which take you to all along to Athens but all these entrances are now sealed.
+They say that there are underground passages which take you all the way to Athens but all these entrances have been sealed with no explanation.

 You can find various ancient and Byzantine monuments on the mountain.
 You can see on the wall of a church, some ancient ruins have been used to build it.